CallumAlexander/CallumAlexander/README.md

 framework for the *16,000+* line C++ codebase.
 <br><br>
-When I manage to free up some time from studying and working, I play hockey for Edinburgh University Men's Hockey Club, read Brian Herbert and other authors, am an Asura Ranger found exploring on Fisher of Woe, am a very budget FIFA player, am a half-decent Mario Kart Wii player with Funky Kong and nunchucks, and write scripts to display a
+When I manage to free up some time from studying and working, I play hockey for Edinburgh University Men's Hockey Club, read Brian Herbert and other authors, I am an Asura Ranger found exploring on Fisher of Woe, I am a very budget FIFA player, I am a half-decent Mario Kart Wii player with Funky Kong and nunchucks, and write scripts to display a
 Cowsay quoting Sacha Baron Cohen.
 <br>
 My Font is JetBrains Mono, my Theme is OneDark on everything (when I mean everything I literally mean everything).
 I prefer spaces to tabs.

+#### Looking to contact me?
+Drop me a message on LinkedIn [here](https://twitter.com/thecatthatbarks)
  -  ⚡ Languages: Java, Python, C++, Haskell, C